adamralph/scriptcs-nancy/README.md

 ## How it works

-ScriptCs.Nancy automagically finds all modules in your script (including those loaded with [`#load`](https://github.com/scriptcs/scriptcs/wiki/Writing-a-script#loading-referenced-scripts "Loading referenced scripts")).
+ScriptCs.Nancy auto-magically finds all modules in your script (including those loaded with [`#load`](https://github.com/scriptcs/scriptcs/wiki/Writing-a-script#loading-referenced-scripts "Loading referenced scripts")).
 The names of all modules found are printed in the console window (at the time of writing, scriptcs adds the prefix `"Submission#0+"` to the names of modules located in scripts).

 By default, the base URL of your site is `http://localhost:8888/`.
 You can easily change this to another URL or even multiple URL's (see 'Advanced Usage').
 All base URL's being used are printed in the console window.